FedericoTr26/FSR_Final_Technical_Project/README.md

 ## 🛠️ Requirements

-- MATLAB R2023a or newer
+- MATLAB R2024a or newer
 - Simulink
 - Control System Toolbox
+- Signal Processing Toolbox
-- 3D Animation Toolbox (optional, for UAV visualization)
+- UAV Toolbox

 ## 🚀 How to Run